3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 What to Wear in Fairbanks?

-Packing for a winter trip to Fairbanks is no trivial feat; the extreme chill requires a thoughtful approach suited for the northern climate, with the key to staying comfortably warm in the cold being the right kind of layers.
+Packing for a winter trip to Fairbanks is no trivial feat; the extreme chill requires a thoughtful approach suited for the northern climate.
+The key to staying comfortably warm is layering correctly.

 Starting at the innermost pieces, both base and mid layers are required for proper insulation.
-Cotton should be avoided at all costs given it will no longer keep you warm when wet from the snow or sweat and dries slowly.
+Cotton should be avoided at all costs given it won’t keep you warm when wet from the snow or sweat, and it dries slowly.
 Warm and wicking wool or fleece long sleeves, leggings, and thick socks are much better suited for retaining body heat.
-An oversized puffer is ideal for active outdoor excursions like dog sledding in a successively larger size to ensure it fits over your under layers.
+An oversized puffer is ideal for active outdoor excursions like dog sledding in a successively larger size to ensure it fits over your layers underneath.
 When strolling around town, a long fur coat is a more fashion-forward choice that can keep you just as bundled with a comfy robe silhouette.
 Baggy boyfriend bottoms are loose enough to pull over less flattering long johns, which absolutely need to be worn regardless since warm legs ensure warm feet.
-Waterproof boots are the safest bet to ensure you’re not damaging any suede in the snow and fuzzy ear coverings and even a neck gaiter in some cases top off the optimal winter weather outfit formula.
+Waterproof boots are the safest bet to ensure you’re not damaging any suede in the snow plus fuzzy ear coverings—and even a neck gaiter in some cases—top off the optimal winter weather outfit formula.

 Long Fur Coat